andreagiassi/microservice-rbac-user-management/README.md

 http://www.appsdeveloperblog.com/encrypt-user-password-example-java/

-The application.properties file contains the default salt used.
+The application.properties file contains the default salt that will be used to encrypt the password data.